mc2-project/secure-xgboost/doc/get_started.rst

 Troubleshooting
 ***************

-1. Remote attestation fails with error ``Failed to get quote enclave identity information.`` ``OE_QUOTE_PROVIDER_CALL_ERROR (oe_result_t=OE_QUOTE_PROVIDER_CALL_ERROR)``.
+1. Remote attestation fails with error:

+   ``Failed to get quote enclave identity information.`` ``OE_QUOTE_PROVIDER_CALL_ERROR (oe_result_t=OE_QUOTE_PROVIDER_CALL_ERROR)``.

    If you're using an ACC (Azure Confidential Computing) VM, this may be a sign of a ``dcap-client`` version issue.
 The ``dcap-client`` should be at least version 1.1.
 You can check your version by doing